ndronos/c-nomorph/C-Is-Punk-Rock.md

 A:
-Some are better written, some are even entertaining, but C textbooks are somewhat uniform bunch...
+Some are better written, some are even entertaining, but C textbooks are somewhat uniform bunch
+(I've read a lot of them, including...).
 Most are written before the C99 standard simplified simplified many aspects of usage, and you can tell some of those now in their nth edition